irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 ***Public Transit***
 * The city doesn't use physical transit cards.
 Rather, they use an app called "Umo".
 You must load at least $5 at a time, which is a bit of poor design for short trips.
 * You scan the app QR code when you enter a bus.
 Generally it worked well, but one time was not able to scan for me and others behind me.
 The bus driver was kind and let us on anyways.
+* Very easy to get to Butchart Garden via the 75 bus, ~45 minute ride.
+* Very easy to get to Swartz Ferry via the 70 bus, ~1 hour ride.

 ***Accomodations***
 * I stayed at [Ocean Island Hostel](https://www.oceanisland.com/) in a private double room.
 Hotels were out of my budge and Airbnbs were outside of the walkable downtown area.